 Soon, the magistrate’s men come to retrieve the daughter and kill the peasants.
 Interestingly, two warriors who’re part of the magistrate’s band of Ronin change sides and join Sakon.
 Three Outlaw Samurai gives the feel of Seven Samurai or Yojimbo, although it’s a contained and small story.
 What’s particularly interesting about the film is that it constantly upends audience expectations.
 Besides, Gosha critiques the samurai class for being opportunistic tools of their masters.

 Kihachi Okamoto’s Samurai Assassin has a complex, multi-layered political narrative at its center.
 Set in the year 1860, a band of assassins waits outside a snow-covered castle to assassinate the lord of House Ii, a high-ranking official of the Tokugawa Shogunate.
 The assassins mostly belong to Ii’s rival clan, Mito.
 When the lord doesn’t show up at the castle’s gates one particular day, the clan fears that there might be a traitor among their group.
 Suspicion falls on Niiro (legendary Toshiro Mifune), a ronin who desires samurai status, and Kurihara, an aristocrat and a scholar of Western philosophy.

 Niiro is one of the darkest characters Mifune’s played in his career.
 On the surface, Niiro appears to be a roguish yet playful ronin like Sanjuro.
 Gradually, as we learn his story, we understand how deeply frustrated his character is.

 Okomoto brilliantly sets up Niiro’s self-destruction during the bloody, gut-wrenching finale.
-Samurai Assassin remains a hard-hitting study of the decline of samurai class.
+Samurai Assassin remains a hard-hitting study of the decline of the samurai class.

 8. The Twilight Samurai (2002)